Coronavirus: Local updates

 • Canceled: Remaining Lyons Council of Churches Soup and Sharing events.

-• In light of the Covid-19 crisis, Assemblyman Brian Manktelow’s district office in Lyons will be open with limited access for constituents.
-“We are asking constituents who may need to visit the office to call or email ahead of time,” said the office.
-“In many cases your needs can be met by phone or email.
-Please note we want to continue to do everything we can to help in this difficult time, but we want to assure that everyone stays healthy.
-You can contact the office at manktelowb@nyassembly.gov or call at (315) 946-5166.
+• Assemblyman Brian Manktelow’s district office in Lyons will be open with limited access for constituents.
+Call or email ahead of time: manktelowb@nyassembly.gov or (315) 946-5166.

+• Canceled: The state Department of Environmental Conservation’s rainbow trout sampling in Finger Lakes tributaries.
+Sampling had been scheduled for Thursday (March 19) at Naples Creek in Ontario County, as well as Friday (March 20) at Cold Brook (Keuka Inlet) in the Steuben County hamlet of Pleasant Valley.

 Newark